 Omigosh, Zapier is amazing!
 It lets you connect practically any web service to any other web service.
 It seriously feels like magic.

-On static sites, forms typically wouldn't work, but Strattic has built support for one of the most popular WordPress form plugins, Gravity Forms.
-And now, you can send form submissions to practically anywhere via Zapier.
+On static sites, forms typically wouldn’t work, but Strattic has built support Elementor Forms, so now you can send form submissions to practically anywhere via Zapier.

-Here are some ideas for what you can do with the Strattic Gravity Forms integration with Zapier:
+Here are some ideas for what you can do with the Strattic Elementor Forms integration with Zapier:

-Someone fills out a Gravity form on your site and you want to send that to a Google Spreadsheet?
+Someone fills out an Elementor form on your site and you want to send that to a Google Spreadsheet?
 Zapier to the rescue!

-A lead fills out a Gravity form on your site and you want to send that to Mailchimp?
+A lead fills out an Elementor form on your site and you want to send that to Mailchimp?
 Zapier can help with that!